Primary Ask (Leave Behind)

 22db207cbe2ca310ea368190200e957e-huge-sn

 • If it's helpful in framing the importance of clean energy permitting reform you can highlight that if the U.S. doesn't begin building clean energy infrastructure faster, we are projected to only achieve ~20% of the potential carbon pollution reduction from climate policies that are already in place.
-In other words, over 80% of the potential emissions reductions delivered by the Inflation Reduction Act in 2030 are lost if transmission expansion is constrained to 1%/year, and roughly 25% are lost if growth is limited to 1.5%/year (Princeton REPEAT Project).
+In other words, ~50% of the potential emissions reductions delivered by the Inflation Reduction Act in 2030 are lost if transmission expansion is constrained to 1%/year, and roughly 25% are lost if growth is limited to 1.5%/year (Princeton REPEAT Project).

 • See CCL's Clean Energy Permitting Reform training series for additional information.